pulimeng/CancerOmicsNet/preprocessing/README.md

-# Protein-Protein Interaction Network Reduction
+# Data Preprocessing for GraphGR

 This is an example of network reduction for PPI network.